 STRATEGY OF PORTFOLIO SELECTION.
-The Trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of publicly traded foreign and/or domestic equity securities (the "Equity Securities") which may include common stocks, American Depositary Receipts, interests in master limited partnerships ("MLPs"), common stock of real estate investment trusts and interests in royalty trusts; preferred stocks (the "Preferred Stocks"); and common stock of exchange-traded funds (the "ETFs") that invest substantially all of their assets in foreign and domestic corporate bonds and seek investment results that generally correspond to indexes designed to represent the performance of held-to-maturity portfolios of corporate bonds with effective maturity dates.
+The Trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of publicly traded foreign and/or domestic equity securities (the "Equity Securities") which may include common stocks, American Depositary Receipts, interests in master limited partnerships ("MLPs"), and common stock of real estate investment trusts; preferred stocks (the "Preferred Stocks"); and common stock of exchange-traded funds (the "ETFs") that invest substantially all of their assets in foreign and domestic corporate bonds and seek investment results that generally correspond to indexes designed to represent the performance of held-to-maturity portfolios of corporate bonds with effective maturity dates.
 Each ETF held by the Trust includes in its name a designated year of maturity and will terminate on or about the end of such calendar year (subject to change at the determination of the ETF's board of trustees).
 The portfolio was selected by Zacks Investment Management, Inc. (the "Portfolio Consultant").
 The Portfolio Consultant used a quantitative selection process to determine the components of the portfolio.
 The screening process was executed 1 business day before the initial date of deposit of the Trust (the "Security Selection Date").
 The Trust's portfolio is divided into three asset segments as of the time of original selection: approximately 40% invested in Equity Securities; approximately 20% invested in Preferred Stocks; and approximately 40% invested in common stock of ETFs.
-Subject to the selection criteria described herein, the Portfolio Consultant used no market capitalization policies in selecting Equity Securities for the Trust.
+Under normal market conditions, at least 80% of the Trust's net assets will be invested in publicly traded foreign and/or domestic equity securities, preferred stocks, and common stock of exchange-traded funds which invest substantially all of their assets in foreign and domestic corporate bonds.